benbrenson/isar/doc/user_manual.md

  - `DISTRO_COMPONENTS` - Repository components like main, contrib, non-free etc.
  - `DISTRO_APT_SOURCE` - Repository URL.
  - `DISTRO_CONFIG_SCRIPT` - Target filesystem finalization script.
 This script is called after `multistrap` has unpacked the base system packages.
 It is designed to finalize filesystem, for example to add `fstab` according to machine hardware configuration.
 The script should be placed to `files` folder in image recipe folder.
+ - `IMAGE_PREINSTALL` - The list of distro-specific packages, that has to be included to image.

 Below is an example for Raspbian stable:
 ```